mostlyfireproof/R5Edit/README.md

 4. In the dev menu, click on the editor menu and start editing
 5. Place objects
 6. Copy the logs when you want to save \([Example](https://cdn.upload.systems/uploads/3rsUNfag.png)\)
+   * To allow the info to print to the console, run `sq_showvmoutput 3` first
 7. Paste the logs in to a text file and save it
 8. Run `main.py` and specify the input and output files to use
    1. For example, `python3 main.py ../examples/sample1.txt ../examples/out1.nut` will parse the included sample1 file